© David Hallam - 2006

 within the Pyemont family.

-They were certainly wealthy - all generations were surrounded by large numbers of domestic assistance, all had the benefit of private education, usually
+of the family were surrounded by large numbers of domestic assistance, all had the benefit of private education, usually

 at boarding school and University and sometimes by resident governess - despite large families, they prospered and led relatively genteel lives.
 Samuel's